 CO alarms may not waken all individuals.
-If children or others do not readily vaken to the sound of the CO alarm, or if there are infants or family members with mobility limitations, make sure that someone is assigned to assist them in the event of an emergency.
+If children or others do not readily waken to the sound of the CO alarm, or if there are infants or family members with mobility limitations, make sure that someone is assigned to assist them in the event of an emergency.

 CO Alarms will not work without power.
-This alarm requires two standard AA batteries to operate
+This alarm requires two standard AA batteries to operate.

 CO Alarms for Solar or Wind Energy users and battery backup power systems: AC powered CO Alarms should only be operated with true or pure sine wave inverters.
-Operating this Alarm with most battery-powered UPS (uninterruptible power supply) products or square wave or "quasi sine wave UPS type, please consult with the manufacturer to verify.
+Operating this Alarm with most battery-powered UPS (uninterruptible power supply) products or square wave or "quasi sine wave nverters will damage the Alarm.
+If you are not sure about your inverter or UPS type, please consult with the manufacturer to verify

 This CO Alarm will not sense carbon monoxide that does not reach the sensor.
 This CO Alarm will only sense CO at the sensor.
-CO may be prese in other areas.
+CO may be preser in other areas.
 Doors or other obstructions may affect the rate at which CO reaches the CO Alarm.
-For this reason, if bedroom doors are usually closed at night, we recommend you install a CO Alarm in each bedroom and in the hallway between them.
+For this reason, if bedroom doors are usually closed at night, we recommend you install a CO Alarm in each bedroom and in the allway between them.

 CO Alarms may not sense CO on another level of the home.
 For example a CO Alarm on the second level, near the bedrooms, may not sense CO in the basement.
-For this reason, one CO Alarm may not give adequate war Complete coverage is recommended.
-Place CO Alarms on each level of the conditions such as:
+For this reason, one CO Alarm may not give adequate warning.
+Complete coverage is recommended.
+Place CO Alarms on each level of the